SouravPant/BasedNews/replit.md

 - **Twitter API**: Live cryptocurrency-related tweets with engagement metrics
 - **OpenAI API**: AI-powered news summaries using GPT-4o model for concise 50-100 word article summaries
 - **Neon Database**: PostgreSQL hosting service for production database
+- **Base MiniKit SDK**: Integration with Base App ecosystem for wallet connectivity and social features
+- **Farcaster Frame SDK**: Native Farcaster integration for social sharing and frame functionality

 The system implements proper error handling and fallback mechanisms for API failures, including cached data serving when external services are unavailable.
 News articles are clickable to generate AI summaries on demand.

+### Base Mini App Features
+The application is now a fully functional Base Mini App with:

+- **Native Authentication**: Seamless sign-in with Base App user accounts
+- **Social Sharing**: One-click sharing to Farcaster for portfolios, news, and watchlists
+- **Frame Management**: Save to Base App, notification setup, and deep linking support
+- **Wallet Integration**: Ready for Base wallet connectivity and onchain interactions
+- **Cross-Platform**: Works as standalone web app and Base Mini App with feature detection

 ## External Dependencies